mohandesosama/CS284-Software-Modeling-and-Analysis/README.md

 #### Lucidchart
 You can work online on [this website](https://www.lucidchart.com/pages/) and draw the diagrams for free, but it needs registeration.
 #### Draw.io
-Also you can work on the cloud version of [draw.io](https://app.diagrams.net/) for ketching your drawings.
+Also you can work on the cloud version of [draw.io](https://app.diagrams.net/) for sketching your drawings.
 You can work directly online without registeration.

 ## Textbook:
 * Bernd Bruegge and Allen H. Dutoit, "Object-Oriented Software Engineering, Using UML, Patterns, and Java", 3rd ed